Perseverance refers to our ability to pursue a goal or passion over time, and stick with it if we encounter obstacles or setbacks.

 Passion here is understood as a strong consistency of interest that provides the underlying motivation for reaching long-term goals.

-In her bestselling book Grit: Why passion and resilience are the secrets to success (2017), Duckworth has shown that grit is an essential quality for success in life.
+In her bestselling book Grit: The Power of Passion and Perseverance (2016), Duckworth has shown that grit is an essential quality for success in life.
 Although our natural talent matters, perseverance is much more critical than pure ability as a predictor of our achievement.
 However, most of us falsely believe that inborn talent is the core driver of success.

 We can consider the combination of passion and perseverance that Duckworth describes as grit as a dispositional tendency.
 We might even wish to consider it a character strength.
 But crucially, Duckworth believes that grit can be learned.
 In other words, we can all practice becoming grittier and work on our ability to persevere.